 When spouses decide to divorce, the complex areas of dissolution begin to reveal themselves in many ways.
 If they share children, how are they going to split their time?
 Who will pay child support?
 Will one receive spousal support?
 How will they divide their shared property?

 When couples own a business together, the marital split — and the details therein — become considerably more complicated.
-At Whitmarsh Family Law, our Los Angeles, California divorce attorney is experienced in providing solutions for spouses who co-own businesses, so they are able to move forward with their lives separately with confidence.
+At WHITMARSH FAMILY LAW, our Los Angeles divorce attorney in California is experienced in providing solutions for spouses who co-own businesses, so they are able to move forward with their lives separately with confidence.

 What Solutions Are Available For Divorcing Spouses Who Co-Own Businesses?

 Every married couple who co-owna a business, or businesses, together is unique.
 Your circumstances may be very different than another couple, and each solution will differ accordingly.

 There are many things to consider when co-owners divorce, including the tax implications, and the balance of the financial consequences.
 However, there are several solutions that are available to each couple, based on their specific conditions.

 One spouse may offer the other a buyout for their portion of the business, so s/he is able to retain it wholly on their own.
 This approach may require a professional business valuation to determine the total ownership interests, and what the buy-out amount would be.
 This approach may also be subject to negotiations and is typically the most common when divorce is the driving factor.